Grammar’s Wood Open Week

 Explore Northwood Allotments: A Living Landscape of Growth and Wildlife

-Northwood Allotments, where community, nature, and home-grown food come together in a peaceful and welcoming setting.
+Join the community of wonderful people who help Northwood Allotments flourish.
+Where community, nature, and home-grown food come together in a peaceful and welcoming setting.

-We’re opening our gates for an open access visit, inviting you to explore a working allotment site, see what’s growing and learn how local people cultivate fresh fruit, vegetables, and flowers while sharing skills, knowledge, and a love of the outdoors.
+Gates will be open for an exclusive open access visit, inviting you to explore a working allotment site.
+See what’s growing and learn how local people cultivate fresh fruit and veg, whilst sharing skills, knowledge, and a love of the outdoors.

 View Event →